cbolz/rhte-fy19/cloudforms-and-ansible-deep-dive/lab/index.md

     ![navigate to virtual machines](../../common/img/navigate-to-virtual-machines.png)

-1. Click on the "cfme001" tile if not already selected
+1. Click on the "rhel 7" tile if not already selected

     ![VM cfme001 is turned on](../../common/img/cfme-001-powered-on-overview.png)

-1. On the details page of "cfme001" note the new menu "Tools".
+1. On the details page of "rhel 7" note the new menu "Tools".
 Click to see the new button "Install Package"

     ![VM with additional tools menu](../../common/img/cfme-001-tools-button.png)